Asian diasporas in France

-Asian diasporas in France consist of foreign residents and French citizens originating from Asian countries living in France.
+Asian diasporas in France or French Asians consist of foreign residents and French citizens originating from Asian countries living in France.
 French citizens of Asian descent primarily have ancestry from the former French colonies of Indochina (Vietnam, Laos, Cambodia), as well as China or Turkey.
 Other Asian ethnic groups found in France include other West Asians (such as the Lebanese), South Asians, Japanese, and Koreans.